molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 ![MOLGENIS tables in cohort catalogue](../img/cat_tables-in-cohort-catalogue.png)

 <sup>*Figure 2.
 Tables in a cohort's or DAP's database in the Data Catalogue.
-Note that not all tables are filled via
+Note that not all tables are filled out
-the templates, some are filled via an online form, see section [Fill out cohort rich metadata](cat_cohort-data-manager.md#fill-out-cohort-rich-metadata).*</sup>
+via the templates, some are filled via an online form, see section [Fill out cohort rich metadata](cat_cohort-data-manager.md#fill-out-cohort-rich-metadata).*</sup>

 #### *SourceDataDictionary* sheet